Dropping Convexity for More Efficient and Scalable Online Multiview Learning: Stochastic Nonconvex Optimization

 \section{Stochastic Nonconvex Optimization}

 Recall that we solve \eqref{eqn:def}

 where $(X,Y)$ follows some unknown distribution $\cD$.
-Note due to the symmetrical structure of \eqref{PLS-obj-1}, $(-\hat{u},-\hat{v})$ is the other pair of global optimum.
+Due to the symmetrical structure of \eqref{PLS-obj-1}, $(-\hat{u},-\hat{v})$ is also a pair of global optimum.
 Our analysis holds for both optima.
 Throughout the rest of the paper, if not clearly specified, we consider $(\hat{u},\hat{v})$ as the global optimum for simplicity.

 We apply the stochastic approximation (SA) of the generalized Hebbian algorithm (GHA) to solve \eqref{PLS-obj-1}.
-GHA, which is also referred to as Sanger's rule \citep{sanger1989optimal}, is essentially a primal-dual algorithm.
+GHA, which is also referred as Sanger's rule \citep{sanger1989optimal}, is essentially a primal-dual algorithm.
 Specifically, we consider the Lagrangian function of \eqref{PLS-obj-1}:

 where $\mu$ and $\sigma$ are Lagrangian multipliers.
 We then check the optimal KKT conditions,

 which further imply

 Solving the above equations, we obtain the optimal Lagrangian multipliers as